0xWOLAND/website/src/content/blog/zcash-part-2.md

 * **Non-interactive opening proofs**: Given $\mathbf{m}$ and $r$, it's trivial to open the commitment and prove correctness.
 Zero-knowledge variants can be layered on top if needed.
 We will see this in the next blog.

 These algebraic properties make Pedersen commitments a favorite building block in privacy-preserving protocols, SNARK-friendly constructions, and succinct proofs of integrity over large datasets.
-We will see how we can build a Sean Bowe's [set-noninclusion accumulator](https://hackmd.io/@dJO3Nbl4RTirkR2uDM6eOA/BJOnrTEj1x) from this in next blog post.
+We will see how we can build Sean Bowe's [set-noninclusion accumulator](https://hackmd.io/@dJO3Nbl4RTirkR2uDM6eOA/BJOnrTEj1x) from this in next blog post.